andrewwinters5000/klimakoffer/milestone2.md

 ## Conservation and Balance

 Many processes in nature and engineering can be modeled (described) with a simple principle: the principle of **conservation**.
 Consider a closed domain $\Omega\in\mathbb{R}^n$ and a quantity $u=u(x,t)\in\mathbb{R}$ that is defined for all $x\in\Omega$ and $t\geq 0$.
-The function $u(x,t)$ typically describes a physical quantity such as mass, momentum, or for instance energy.
+The function $u(x,t)$ typically describes a physical quantity such as mass, momentum, or energy.

-We are interested in modeling the temporal evolution (change in time t).
+We are interested in modeling the temporal evolution of $u$ (change in time $t$).
 Observations of nature of the behaviour of such quantities lead to the following simple principle:
 @@colbox-blue
-**Observation:** The temporal change of $u(x,t)$ in a sub-domain $\omega\subset\Omega$ is equal to the amount that gets generated or destroyed inside of $\omega$ in addition to the flux balance inside out of $\omega$ through the surface/boundary $\partial\omega$.
+**Observation:** The temporal change of $u(x,t)$ in a sub-domain $\omega\subset\Omega$ is equal to the amount that gets generated or destroyed inside of $\omega$ in addition to the flux balance to the inside or outside of $\omega$ through the surface/boundary $\partial\omega$.
 @@

 The quantity of $u$ changes, if: